sourcegraph/sourcegraph-search-export/README.md

 1. Add the extension at https://sourcegraph.com/extensions/sourcegraph/search-export or on the **Extensions** page of your self-hosted instance.
 1. Perform a search query on Sourcegraph.
 1. Press the **Export to CSV** button above the list of search results.
+(Note: This may take a while for large result sets.
+The extension is not optimized for streaming or paginating results.)
 1. Copy the CSV from the browser devtools console.

 ## Development